siemon-geeroms/home-assistant.io/source/_integrations/powerfox.markdown

 ## Poweropti devices

 Not all Poweropti devices are supported currently.
 Check the list below to see if your device is working with this integration.
-Create an [feature request](/help/) if your device is not supported yet.
+Create a [feature request](/help/) if your device is not supported yet.

 | Device                | Type        | Supported  |
 | --------------------- | ----------- | ---------- |